lrkrol/SEREEGA/docs/README.md

 plot_source_projection(source, lf);
 ```

+When looking at source localisation results in EEG literature, authors usually report the _location_ of a source, but not its _orientation_ per se.
+What they do report, however, is its projection pattern, usually in the form of topoplots like the ones we plotted in this section.
+To mimic known effects, you could thus either find a souce from your region of interest whose default orientation results in the projection pattern you are seeking to mimic, or you can pick a source and adjust its orientation to match the desired projection.

-Note that the `plot_source_projection` function merely plots the projection pattern at the indicated orientation; it does not by itself change the orientation of any source in the simulation.
+Note that the `plot_source_projection` function used here merely plots the projection pattern at the indicated orientation; it does not by itself change the orientation of any source in the simulation.
 The actual source orientations to be used in the simulation are indicated at the level of [brain components](#brain-components-and-scalp-data), described further below.

 ### Defining a source activation signal